rtenshi/mQuery/README.md

 If you still have questions, sugestions or improvement, fell free to contact me here.

-#Thanks at DaPedro (info@dapedro.de) for the idea and the first version of the J77 Responsive
+#Thanks at DaPedro (info@dapedro.de) for the idea and the first version of this script, called 'J77 Responsive'